 Prior to the COVID pandemic, STD rates were steadily on the rise: as of 2019, STD rates had reached an all-time high for the sixth year in a row, according to the CDC.
-In 2020, that increase appeared to slow — likely in part thanks to strict COVID lockdowns or, as the CDC notes, due to lack of screening during that time — but preliminary numbers are in for 2021, and it's not looking good.
+In 2020, that increase appeared to slow — likely in part thanks to strict COVID lockdowns or, as the CDC notes, due to lack of screening during that time.

-"It is imperative that we . . . work to rebuild, innovate, and expand [STD] prevention in the U.S.," Dr. Leandro Mena, CDC director of the division of STD prevention, said Monday in a speech, as reported by CBS.
+"It is imperative that we . . . work to rebuild, innovate, and expand [STD] prevention in the U.S.," Dr. Leandro Mena, CDC director of the division of STD prevention said in a statement, per CBS.

 But what does this mean for you — and how can you stay safe?
 STDs are passed through person-to-person contact during vaginal, oral, and anal sex, per the CDC.
 They are largely preventable, and some are even curable.
 The most important steps you can take to protect yourself are getting tested regularly and practicing safe sex.

 Why (and When) You Should Get Tested